 You have the opportunity, right now, to change your outlook on debt (and your entire financial future) forever.

-The next step is to take action.
+Now that you know how to get out of bad debt, the next step is to take action.
 Your financial situation isn’t going to change without massive action on your part.

 So let’s do it!